oracle/weblogic-toolkit-ui/documentation/1.0/content/navigate/kubernetes/k8s-wko.md

   requests.
 - `Helm Release Name to Use for Operator Installation` - The Helm release name to use to identify this installation.

+{{% notice note %}}
-**Note**: The WKT UI application overrides a few default values in the operator Helm Chart.
+The WKT UI application overrides a few default values in the operator Helm Chart.
 Read the details of the parameters descriptions in
 [Kubernetes Namespace Selection Strategy](#kubernetes-namespace-selection-strategy).
 These panes and their fields are made visible by expanding the
 `Advanced` portion of the page.
+{{% /notice %}}

-### WebLogic Kubernetes Operator Image
+#### WebLogic Kubernetes Operator Image
 By default, the operator's `Image Tag to Use` field is set to the image tag corresponding to the latest operator release version on the GitHub Container Registry.
 The `Image Pull Policy` field configures the operator deployment in Kubernetes to tell it when to pull the image from the specified registry: